LowPolyCount/UI-Power-Tools/README.md

 That wasn't a question.

 ### Sorry.
 So if there are other questions that get asked often, will they be added here?
-Yes, You can expect constant updates to this and the other documentation for UI Power Tools™.
+Yes, You can expect big updates to this and the other documentation.

+### Anything else?

 UI Power Tools is a Trademark of Joel Gonzales.